DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 ---

-### Revised Story 5.1: Automatic Workflow Instance Creation on Project Creation
+### Revised Story 5.1: Automatic Workflow Instance Creation on Project Creation  (✅ Story Completed)

 - **As a** backend developer, **I want** the backend to automatically create WorkflowInstance records for each workflow template specified in `selectedWorkflowTemplateIds` when a project is created, **so that** the project has a live snapshot of the selected workflows.
 - **Design / UX Consideration:**